TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-blockinganddeadlocks.md

 ### **Blocking**

 Slow or long-running queries can contribute to excessive resource consumption and be the consequence of blocked queries; in other words poor performance.
-The concept of blocking is not different on Azure SQL Database then on SQL Server.
+While the concepts of blocking are the same for SQL Server and Azure SQL Database, the default isloation level is different.
+[READ_COMMITTED_SNAPSHOT](https://docs.microsoft.com/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server) is set to on for Azure SQL Databases.

 Blocking is an unavoidable characteristic of any relational database management system with lock-based concurrency.

 The query below will display the top ten running queries that have the longest total elapsed time and are blocking other queries.